nwoltman/node-uid-generator/README.md

 Generates cryptographically strong, pseudo-random UIDs with custom size and base-encoding.
 Generated UIDs are strings that are guaranteed to always be the same length depending on the specified [bit-size](#api).
 You may also specify the length of the UID to generate instead of specifying the number of bits.

-Great for generating things like API keys and UIDs that are safe to use in URLs and cookies.
+Great for generating things like compact API keys and UIDs that are safe to use in URLs and cookies.

+**Tip:** The main benefit of this module is the ability to generate human-safe UIDs (using [base58](#uidgeneratorbase58--string)) and large UIDs that are more compact (using something like [base94](#uidgeneratorbase94--string)).
+If you’re just looking to generate URL-safe base64 IDs, the best package for that is [`uid-safe`](https://github.com/crypto-utils/uid-safe).

 ## Installation